EPCCed/2025-02-17_containers_cambridge/_episodes/creating-container-images.md

 ~~~
 {: .language-bash}

-Once Python is installed, we can add Python packages using the pip package installer:
+Once Python is installed, we can add further Python packages using the apk package installer:
 ~~~
 /# apk add cython
 ~~~